jnozzi/cocoadev.com/SiteContent/General/CoreDataAppWithMultipleDetailWindows.markdown

 I didn't want to start with a document-based app template because I don't want each document to be individual, I want the information to be centralized in the way Mail and iTunes work.

-One of my approaches was to create a subclass of [[NSWindowController]] and create a method at the application delegate to load a window from an external NIB when the user double-clicks the item on the list.
+One of my approaches was to create a subclass of General/NSWindowController and create a method at the application delegate to load a window from an external NIB when the user double-clicks the item on the list.
 But I'm having some trouble with this approach (haven't been able to use bindings for that, and the window loads but does not become key no matter what method I've been using).

 Any idea of what would be the best approach here?